jaynetics/character_set/README.md

 non_a.include?('a') # => false
 non_a.include?('ü') # => true

-# to include surrogate pair halves:
+# surrogate pair halves are not included by default
 CharacterSet['a'].inversion(include_surrogates: true)
 # => #<CharacterSet (size: 1114111)>
 ```